debovema/maven-auto-releaser/release-trigger-branch/README.md

 ./fullAutoRelease.sh
 ```

+This script will update the [*release.properties*](./release.properties) file with next versions then commit and push this file on this release trigger branch, hence triggering a release.

 ### setting manually the versions, without triggering releases for ancestors
 To trigger a new release of $PROJECT_NAME, follow these steps: